rushilma/thesis/1-introduction.typ

 and has been the subject of intense study since its proposal in 1969 @grahamBoundsMultiprocessingTiming1969.

 // todo fix this para
-Let $g_1,dots,g_N$ be $N$ real numbers.
+Formally, let $g_1,dots,g_N$ be $N$ real numbers.
-The _number partitioning problem (NPP)_ asks: what is the subset $A$ of $[N]:={1,2,dots,N}$ such that the sum of the $g_i$ for $i in A$ and the sum of the remaining $g_i$ are as close as possible?
+The NPP is the problem of finding the subset $A$ of $[N]:={1,2,dots,N}$ which minimizes the discrepancy
-More formally, the $A$ we want to find is the one minimizing the discrepancy
 $ abs(sum_(i in A) g_i - sum_(i in.not A) g_i). $

-When rephrased as a decision problem (i.e., whether there exists an $A$ such that the discrepancy is zero, or sufficiently small), the NPP is NP-complete; this can be shown by reduction from the subset sum problem.
-In fact, the NPP is one of the six basic NP-complete problems of Garey and Johnson, and of those, the only one involving numbers @gareyComputersIntractabilityGuide1979[#sym.section 3.1].

-The number partitioning problem can be rephrased in the following way.
-Let our instance $g_1,dots,g_N$ be identified with a point $g in RR^N$.
+Alternatively, identify the instance $g_1,dots,g_N$ with a point $g in RR^N$.
 Then, a choice of $A subset.eq [N]$ is equivalent to choosing a point $x$ in the $N$-dimensional binary hypercube $Sigma_N := {plus.minus 1}^N$, where $x_i = +1$ is the same as including $i in A$.
 The discrepancy of $x$ is now $abs(inn(g,x))$, and solving the NPP means finding the $x$ minimizing this discrepancy:
 $ min_(x in Sigma_N) abs(inn(g,x)). $ <eq_npp_first>

-()
+When rephrased as a decision problem -- does there exists an $A subeq [N]$ (or an $x in Sigma_N$) such that the discrepancy is zero, or sufficiently small -- the NPP is NP-complete; this can be shown by reduction from the subset sum problem.
+In fact, the NPP is one of the six basic NP-complete problems of Garey and Johnson, and of those, the only one involving numbers @gareyComputersIntractabilityGuide1979[#sym.section 3.1].

 // practical applications

+Finding "good" solutions to this problem has a number of practical applications.
+For instance, the NPP and MWNPP
-A common extension to the NPP is the _multiway number partitioning problem (MWNPP)_, in which we want to partition $g_1,dots,g_N$ into $M$ subsets such that the within-subset sums are mutually close.
-While what "mutually close" precisely means varies across the literature, this problem has myriad practical applications which motivate the study of the NPP.
+#footnote[That is, the _multiway number partitioning problem (MWNPP)_, in which we want to partition $g_1,dots,g_N$ into $M$ subsets such that the within-subset sums are mutually close; what "mutually close" means precisely varies across the literature.]

-For instance, the NPP was first formulated by Graham, who considered it in the context of multiprocessor scheduling: dividing a group of tasks with known runtimes across a pool of processors so as to minimize one core being overworked while others stall @grahamBoundsMultiprocessingTiming1969.
+were first formulated by Graham, who considered it in the context of multiprocessor scheduling: dividing a group of tasks with known runtimes across a pool of processors so as to minimize one core being overworked while others stall @grahamBoundsMultiprocessingTiming1969.
 Later work by Coffman, Garey, and Johnson, as well as by Tsai, looked at utilizing algorithms designed for the NPP for designing multiprocessor schedulers or large integrated circuits @coffmanjr.ApplicationBinPackingMultiprocessor1978 @tsaiAsymptoticAnalysisAlgorithm1992.
 Coffman and Lueker also write on how the NPP can be applied as a framework for allocating material stocks, such as steel coils in factories, paintings in museums, or advertisements in newspapers @coffmanProbabilisticAnalysisPacking1991.

+// application: randomized control trials

+One particularly important application of the NPP in statistics comes from the design of _randomized controlled trials_.
+Consider $N$ individuals, each with a set of covariate information $bold(g)_i in RR^d$.
+Then the problem is to divide them into a treatment group (denoted $A_+$) and a control group (denoted $A_-$), subject each to different conditions, and evaluate the responses.
+In order for such a trial to be accurate, it is necessary to ensure that the covariates across both groups are roughly the same. in our notation, this equates to finding an $A_+$ (with $A_- := [N] without A_+$) to minimize
+$
+  min_(A_+ subeq [N]) norm( sum_(i in A_+) bold(g)_i - sum_(i in A_-) bold(g)_i )_infinity.
+$ <eq_def_vbp>
+This multidimensional extension of the NPP is often termed the _vector balancing problem (VBP)_, and many algorithms for solving the NPP/VBP come from designing such randomized controlled trials @kriegerNearlyRandomDesigns2019 @harshawBalancingCovariatesRandomized2023.

 // applications: cryptography